smangul1/data_reusability/README.md

 # Data Reusability Pipeline

-Analysis pipeline for the paper *Secondary analysis of publicly available omics data across 2.8 million publications,* produced by the Mangul Lab at USC.
+Analysis pipeline for the paper *A comprehensive analysis of the reusability of public omics data across 2.8 million research publications,* produced by the Mangul Lab at USC.

 Authors: Nicholas Darci-Maher, Kerui Peng, Dat Duong, Richard J. Abdill, Eleazar Eskin, Serghei Mangul